SeanShubin/documentation/end-to-end-tests-here.md

     - only allow for certain reasons
     - never allow
     - actively remove
-- enumerate what we consider reasons to tolerate an end to end test, including a plan to obviate such reasons in the future
+- enumerate what we consider sufficient reasons to tolerate an end to end test, including a plan to obviate such reasons in the future

 ## Proposed addition to standards
 - Before adding any test other than a logic, boundary, or configuration test, make the floor aware of the reasons you think it is necessary.
 - Only add the test if the floor is unable to give you adequate support to address those reasons.
 - Types of support
     - Technical, if you don't know how to get proper coverage with a logic, boundary, or configuration test
-    - Refactoring, if the reason for the test is to compensate for an architectural issue.
+    - Refactoring, if some existing bad architecture is leaving you without good testing options

 ## More precise definitions
 - logic, boundary, and configuration tests